 A thermistor is a kind of resistor whose resistance decreases when its surrounding temperature increases.
-It is a very low cost and stable device that can be used to measure a wide range of ambient temperatures from freezers to hot water boilers, which are commonly used in HVAC applications.
+It is a very low cost and stable device that can be used to measure a wide range of ambient temperature from freezers to hot water boilers, which are commonly used in HVAC applications.

-In order to convert the resistance changes into voltage readings to be read by the PLC's analog input, you can use it to form an arm of a voltage divider circuit that provides a variable voltage to the analog input when the temperature changes.
-A type of thermistor that measures 10.0K ohm at 25 degree C (simply called 10K thermistor) is especially suitable for use with the Fx1616-BA, as illustrated below:
+In order to convert the resistance changes into voltage readings to be read by the PLC's analog input, you can use it to form an arm of a voltage divider circuit which would present a variable voltage to the analog input when the temperature changes.
+A type of thermistor that measures 10.0K ohm at 25 degree C (simply called 10K thermistor) is especially suitable for use with the FMD1616-10 PLC, as illustrated below:

-The design of the Fx1616-BA analog circuitry makes it extremely simple to interface to the 10K thermistor: You simply connect the 10K thermistor directly to the analog input since there is already an internal resistance of 40.00K ohm (0.1% accuracy).
+For ADC #1 to #6, you can use an external 20 K Ohm resistor to form the voltage divider with the 10K thermistor.
+For ADC #7 to #8, it is even simpler because you can connect the 10K thermistor directly to the analog input since there is already an internal resistance of 20.00K ohm (0.1% accuracy).